lilek108/SPDR-Gold-Shares-GLD-Risk-Performance-Analysis-2019-2025/README.md

 **1. Sustained Long-Term Growth with a Recent Acceleration Phase**

+*"GLD’s price dynamics shifted from moderate, cyclical growth in 2019–2023 to a sharp and sustained upward surge in 2024–2025."*

 Over the past five years (2021-2025), GLD demonstrated strong and stable price appreciation, with its price increasing from **$151** to **$417**, resulting in a total cumulative return of **226.64%** and an annualized return of **18.44%**.
 These figures indicate a **sustained upward trend** in both price and returns, supporting the view of gold as a resilient long-term investment over the analyzed period.

 <img width="900" height="439" alt="image" src="https://github.com/user-attachments/assets/e7d49aba-87c5-44ce-8a57-075631e53ed8" />